askoufis/get-dir-file-benchmark/README.md

 pnpm run test
 ```

 > [!NOTE]: `customSplit4` doesn't have tests in this repo because it handles some edge cases the other functions do not.
-It is tested in Vanilla Extract.
+> It is tested in Vanilla Extract's test suite instead.

 ## Results